The Wedding

 As we started to drive I noticed that the app was directing us north instead of east, but I explained that to myself as Google’s way of directing us around the anticipated congestion of downtown traffic.

 We passed Palmdale and continued east as per the app’s instruction.
 The road was free of congestion and we went through desert marked with many medium height mountains, common in the south Sierra range.
 Aside from the lack of road traffic, this would look just like a trip to Idyllwild should look using an alternate route.
 Nonetheless, I began to get very nervous as the clock inched closer to Google App’s predicted time of arrival.
 We weren’t climbing into the 10,000 foot mountains as we would if we were approaching Idyllwild.
 Finally, the app said we were at Harvey House.
 I looked around and instantly knew that something was seriously amiss.
-There was a small sign that pointed to Harvey House off in another direction, but this couldn’t be the wedding destination because we were in the desert with no massive mountains in sight.
+There was a small sign that pointed to Harvey House off nearby, but this couldn’t be the wedding destination because we were in the desert with no massive mountains in sight.
 I kept entering Harvey House in Susie’s cell phone, but it kept saying we had arrived.
 I told Susie she had to pull over so I could make some calls, but she insisted that pulling over on the shoulder of the road is illegal.
-I insisted she was wrong and that without pulling over we would never figure out why we weren’t at the Harvey House.
+I insisted she was wrong and that without pulling over we would never figure out why we weren’t at the rehearsal Harvey House.
 Actually, Susie was correct about the illegality of just parking on the shoulder, but I did persuade her to pull over anyway and I called Andrew.
 Everyone was anticipating our arrival, but he had no explanation for our botched trip.

-Finally, I entered Harvey House in my cellphone’s Google Maps app, and I immediately realized why we hadn’t arrived at the wedding location.
+Finally, I entered Harvey House in my cellphone’s Google Maps app, and immediately realized why we hadn’t arrived at the wedding location.

 The explanation starts with the difficulty Susie has reading small print.
 She long ago had increased the font size of printed text on her phone.
 Normally, when you enter a location into Google Maps, the app gives you three possible destinations.
 For instance, if you enter Costco as a destination, the app will list the three closest Costcos and you can then make your final choice.
 Susie’s phone gave only one destination for Harvey House—if there were a second Harvey House, her phone wouldn’t show it, and therein lay the explanation for our errancy.
 The app had, indeed, directed us to a Harvey House, but not to the Harvey House that was hosting the rehearsal dinner.
 There was a second Harvey House in Southern California that was about three hours distant from our house.
 What is even more bizarre is that the Harvey House where we were now parked is roughly a three hour drive from our intended destination.
 In other words, our home and the two Harvey Houses lie at the vertices of an equilateral triangle.
 The chances of that happening are infinitely small!
 But despite the remarkable coincidence, off we went to the Harvey House in Idyllwild.
 Complicating matters, Susie’s mom, whom I adore as much as I adore Susie, has a problem with urinary frequency.
-She needed a rest stop about every hour and, late on a Friday in the high desert, rest rooms are sparse.
+She needed a rest stop about every hour and, late on a Friday in the desert, rest rooms are sparse.
 Fortunately, we found an open gas station and a market on the way.
 At the market, I noted that the only newspaper for sale was the Echo Times, a sure sign that we were deep into MAGA country.

 We finally reached the base of the mountain where Idyllwild’s Harvey House is located, arriving from the east instead of the west.
 We chugged up the mountain just as the sun set.
-The drive up was longer than I had expected and we finally arrived at Harvey House well after sunset.
+The drive up was longer than I had expected and we finally arrived at Harvey House well after sunset.We walked into the rehearsal room, exhausted, apologetic, and very hungry.
+Everybody welcomed us, and commiserated with our long odyssey.

-After the three of us picked over what remained of the buffet dishes, I asked where the groom was, and was directed to an adjacent room.
+After the three of us picked over what remained of the buffet, I asked where the groom was, and was directed to an adjacent room.
 Andrew was standing with his brother Eric and his wife, Jenn.
 I did a double take of Andrew, because he was now sporting a handsome mustache, which I hadn’t seen him wear in years.
 I was also surprised he grew this mustache just before his wedding and I emphatically warned him that the mustache would be in all his wedding pictures, such that if he decided to shave it off later, he might regret growing one just before the wedding.

 I was quite familiar with this belated remorse because I, too, had a mustache during my courting and marriage to Susie, and after shaving it off a few months later, was later constantly reminded of my folly, notably by my kids.
 At the time, Californian males were more hirsute than other Americans, simply because we were in a more “hip” part of the country.
 Hippies flocked to California for its louche morals and its counterculture vibe.
 When I returned to my postgraduate medical studies, I decided to shed the “in” look and get rid of the mustache in the interest of looking more professional.